 Please be sure to read through the presentation requirements listed below!
 Judges will begin their assessment of your presentation videos after this deadline.
 Please note that the video deadlines should be submitted by 11:59AM EDT (midday).
 Please avoid submitting in the last minutes in case there are any potential technical issues.

 The presentation video should be clear, engaging, and communicate your project to a broad audience.
-The focus of evaluation will be on the content and how the scientific details of your project are communicated.
+The focus of evaluation will be on the technical content and how the scientific details of your project are communicated.
 This video should focus on clear, concise, and precise communication of technical aspects of your project (project design, results and data analysis, and conclusions).
 Your Human Practices work and other activities your team carried out should also be highlighted!
-The virtual format offers more flexibility.
-You are welcome to think outside of the box and creatively address the format and style of your presentation video.
+The virtual format offers more flexibility than a traditional in-person presentation.
+We encourage you to creatively address the format and style of your presentation video.